SahilKhan44/Sweedia-Snapgram/README.md

 Navigate to http://localhost:3000 to view the app.

+Preview
+You can view a live preview of Sweedia-Snapgram here - https://sweedia-snapgram.vercel.app.

 Contributing
 Contributions are welcome!
 If you'd like to contribute to this project, please follow these steps: